satyendra01khedar/satyendra01khedar/README.md

 - 👋 Hi, I’m @satyendra01khedar
-- 👀 I’m interested in computative progrramin and cryptography
+- 👀 I’m interested in competitive programming and cryptography
 - 🌱 I’m currently learning dsa
-- 💞️ I’m looking to collaborate on .with my collge colluge
+- 💞️ I’m looking to collaborate on projects with diverse fields
 - 📫 How to reach me .through email

 <!---